By Andres Roldan | June 10, 2020

 42424242 which are the four bytes of our

 Awesome!
-We now know the exact structure of the vulnerability, and we can proceed to exploit it.
+Now, we know the exact structure of the vulnerability, and we can proceed to exploit it.

 Let’s look at the value of the registers at the time of the crash.

-As you can see, three registers point to our injected buffer:
+As you can see, two registers point to our injected buffer:

 EAX points at the exact beginning of our injected buffer but includes the